seanslma/maki/DevOps/Kubernetes/OnPrem/Logs.md

 The kubelet runs on every node in the cluster.
 Logs can be accessed by using the journalctl commands on the linux host:
 ```
 journalctl -xeu kubelet
+journalctl -xeu kubelet | less #do not truncate the lines
 ```

 ## container logs